-Nitanee is originally from Pennsylvania where one of her earliest musical memories was of an urban neighborhood where at night the songs of an historic African American church, which was adjacent to her backyard, and was once part of the Underground Railroad, would echo against the hymns from a Puerto Rican church just across the street.
+Nitanee Paris is originally from Pennsylvania where one of her earliest musical memories was of an urban neighborhood where at night the songs of an historic African American church, which was adjacent to her backyard, and was once part of the Underground Railroad, would echo against the hymns from a Puerto Rican church just across the street.
 While she loved the music, society dictated that she could only participate vicariously.
 “There was so much racism.
 It impacted the way I feel about the importance of diversity and tolerance and acceptance,” she recalls.

-Early punk music, political messages, Woody Guthrie and Rage Against the Machine, as well classic country music that her father loved to play on his guitar: Nitanee has absorbed a wide influence of diverse sounds and images.
+Early punk music, political messages, Woody Guthrie and Rage Against the Machine, as well classic country music that her father loved to play on his guitar: Nitanee absorbed a wide influence of diverse sounds and images.
 Her mother named her after a Native American legend of a strong and powerful leader of the Iroquois Confederacy.
 Later generations carried on the name, which also recalls a favorite Pennsylvania folktale of "Nitanee", whose forbidden lover still can be heard calling her name from the depths of Penn's Cave.
 And while her hometown was surrounded by the beautiful countryside that she loved, she was drawn to the artistic energy and exciting pace of Los Angeles.
 So Nitanee came west to California.

 It was a roundabout route to songwriting, but Nitanee, who always loved to write, discovered an inner voice and a consciousness; a craft formulated by a need to communicate and a gift for doing so in song.
 She earned a degree in socio-cultural Anthropology with honors (magna cum laude) at the University of California Los Angeles.
 Later, she studied songwriting at UCLA Extension where she was awarded the Hal Gaba Scholarship for Excellence in Songwriting and was honored to study with hit songwriter Marty Panzer (Barry Manilow, Disney, Kenny Rogers).